 Fortunately, I didn’t come up with the term.
-It’s been floating around the publishing world for some time in fact.
-What I am going to do make a case for using it with a straight face.
+It’s been floating around the publishing world for some time.
+What I am going to do is make a case for using it with a straight face.
 Seriously.

 Authors have always taken part in their own promotion and advocacy.
 Even with a well-funded publishing house behind your book, you’d be expected to attend signings, promote yourself on social media, and engage with your audience directly.
 No amount of work from a publisher or marketing team completely removes the author from the equation.

 Because you aren’t just selling your book, you’re selling your brand.
 You are more than just your content.
 Think about how you interact with creators online.
 If you enjoy their YouTube video content, you might give it a Like.
 But if you like the creator of the video, you subscribe to their channel.

 The former is nice, and the latter is how you develop fans who want everything you create.

 Being An Author In The Creator Economy